-It’s uncertain where Bethphage was located, other than that it was near Bethany, as one of Jerusalem’s suburbs (Mark 1:1; Luke 19:29).
+It’s uncertain where Bethphage was located, other than it was near Bethany, as one of Jerusalem’s suburbs (Mark 11:1; Luke 19:29).
 Some ancient sources put it on the crest of the Mount of Olives.

 Jesus probably did not enter Jerusalem standing up with one foot on each donkey and waving to the crowd.
 Matthew, unlike the other Gospel versions of the story, seems to suggest that Jesus rode a donkey and the young colt at the same time, or perhaps one after the other.
 Some scholars say Matthew did this because he misread the prophecy and thought it said the Messiah would ride both animals.
 So he presented Jesus that way.
 But the prophecy was written as Hebrew poetry, which uses parallelism the way English poetry uses rhyme.
-The prophecy literally says the king came “mounted on a donkey, even on a colt, the foal of a donkey” (Zechariah 9:9 New American Standard Bible).
+The prophecy literally says the king came “mounted on a donkey, even on a colt, the foal of a donkey” (Zechariah 9:9, New American Standard Bible).
 Most scholars agree the prophet was using parallelism, referring to just one animal, a young donkey.
-Some scholars say Matthew correctly reported the scene, and that Jesus may have ridden the colt, and that the older donkey walked alongside to calm the young colt, “that has never been ridden” (Mark 11:2).
+Some scholars say Matthew correctly reported the scene and Jesus may have ridden the colt, the older donkey walking alongside to calm the young colt “that has never been ridden” (Mark 11:2).

-The Temple accepted only certain currency.
-No currency with images of people or animals.
-That eliminated a lot of the Roman currency, which featured the head of emperors.
+The Temple accepted only certain currency without images of people or animals.
+That practice eliminated a lot of the Roman currency, which featured the head of emperors.
 Jews rejected any kind of images of art that depicted people.
-They did this because of one of the Ten Commandments: “You shall not make for yourself an image in the form of anything in heaven above or on the earth beneath or in the waters below” (Exodus 20:4 New International Version).
+They did this because of one of the Ten Commandments: “You shall not make for yourself an image in the form of anything in heaven above or on the earth beneath or in the waters below” (Exodus 20:4, New International Version).
 The apparent intention was to keep the Jews from making any kind of idols.
 But they extended the command to include currency, art, and Roman army banners with pictures of the emperor.

 Jesus is apparently referring to Psalm 8:2.